akeneo/pim-helpcenter/content/md/products-super-power/product-associations.md

 ![Remove associations](../img/Products_ProductsRemoveAssociation.png)

 :::info
-A product that has been associated with the 2-way association will be removed from both ways.
-Please read our [Association Types](manage-your-association-types.html#Overview) article for more information.
+A product that has been associated using a 2-way association will be removed on both sides.
+Please read our [Association Types](manage-your-association-types.html#Overview) documentation for more information.
 :::